 How can I benefit from CVAP (the Crime Victim Assistance Program)?

 I am a a registered service provider for the Crime Victim Assistance Program (CVAP) through the BC Ministry of Justice.
 If you are a victim of, or witness to a crime where you or someone else was injured physically or emotionally, you may be eligible for financial assistance from CVAP.
 In order to process payment through CVAP, I will require a copy of the letter of approval for funding from the Crime Victim Assistance Program as well as your claim number.
 Additionally, I have a limited number of spots available for clients for whom I will cover the difference in cost between my rate and the payout by CVAP in order to ensure that victims of crime can access counselling with me at no cost to them (please inquire about the availability of these spots).
 To learn more about the program or to apply, follow this link: https://www2.gov.bc.ca/gov/content/justice/criminal-justice/bcs-criminal-justice-system/if-you-are-a-victim-of-a-crime/victim-of-crime/cvap-forms

 Do you offer telephone or Skype counselling?

 No, other than the initial consultation, which can be either by phone or in person, I only offer counselling sessions in-person at my office in East Vancouver.
-The reason for this is that I use somatic methods in my counselling practice which cannot be replicated over the phone.
 I can make exceptions to this for existing clients who usually see me in person but cannot come to the office for occasional sessions (for example due to illness or travel).